 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Nevada, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Nevada, IA.
+- How to file a small claim filing in Nevada, IA.

 - What to expect during a small claim hearing in Nevada, IA.

-- How much going to small claims costs in Nevada, IA.
+- How much does going to small claims costs in Nevada, IA?

-How Do I File A Small Claims Lawsuit in Nevada, IA County?
+How Do I File Small Claims in Nevada, IA County?

 You can always sue an individual Nevada, IA small claims court if they live in Nevada, IA county.
 You can always sue a company in Nevada, IA Small Claims Court if their business is located in Nevada, IA county.

 You May Be Able To Sue in Nevada, IA Small Claims in Other Situations.
 For Example: